 Amid geographical distances and our countless differences, such as races, colors, religions, sexual orientations, and forms of government—take it or leave it: We are very much connected.
 In fact, the virus spread in all continents; and every nation is measuring morbidity and mortality to date.

 Our bodies are subject to frail immunities.

-From our elders, to the physically challenged, to our youngsters: Corona virus did not make any exemptions.For example, just the other night, the CBS’s evening news with Norah O’Donnell featured a Caucasian male nurse who use to looked like a body builder and ended coming fresh from famine.
+From our elders, to the physically challenged, to our youngsters: Corona virus did not make any exemption.For example, just the other night, the CBS’s evening news with Norah O’Donnell featured a Caucasian male nurse who use to looked like a body builder and ended coming fresh from famine.